JakubSarnik/geyser/README.md

 Currently, the following algorithms are implemented:
 - Property directed reachability (`pdr`)
 - Complementary approximate reachability (`car`)
+- Alternative implementation of CAR using CaDiCaL's "constrain" API (`icar`)
 - Simple bounded model checking (`bmc`)
-  - To limit the maximal length of the trace, pass an argument of the form `-k=<num>`.
 - Naive backward CAR (`bcar`)

+Some of the engines (mostly the CAR variants) support various options that mostly enable or disable various parts.
+These are described in the output of the help command `./run-geyser --help`.

+## Structure of the repository

+The code itself is located under the `src` directory.
+Third-party code (see below) can be found in `dep`.
+Some explanations of the algorithms is found in `doc`, although the contents were mostly written before the code itself and may be out of date (although we tried to keep at least the most important algorithmic aspects synchronised).
+The folder `test` contains some quick unit tests, and the folder `functional` contains tests that were relevant mostly on my computer (they run the tool and compare it with aiger bmc etc., but contain some absolute paths that must be changed and depend on aiger tools being available).

 ## Third-party code

 The repository contains a copy of CaDiCaL SAT solver by Armin Biere et al. (in `dep/cadical`) and a part of his Aiger library for manipulating and-inverter graphs (`dep/aiger`).
-Additionally, Catch2 is included for testing (`dep/catch2`).
+Additionally, Catch2 is included for unit testing purposes (`dep/catch2`).
 See the respective directories for licenses of third-party code.